-- Knowledge of the body from an exercise science perspective, developing a functional understanding of physiology and anatomy and exercise psychology - Application of theory in a range of practical contexts in exercise science, including skills such as planning and delivering programmes which characterise exercise and wellness activities - Critical understanding of the main methods of enquiry in Exercise and Wellness Management and the ability to use established techniques to undertake critical analysis of information in order to propose solutions - Demonstrating understanding of exercise and wellness through critical evaluation of knowledge and skills which are contemporary and embrace new technologies and trends - Recognising and applying key business management principles and underpinning concepts relevant in the sector - Critical reflection on the provision of wellness practices, providing opportunities to develop sound base of knowledge of the theories that underpin exercise and wellness management. - Ability to apply knowledge and skills to new situations, including the workplace and effectively communicate in a variety of forms and for a range of audiences - The development of autonomy and independence in learning
+- Knowledge of the body from an exercise science perspective, developing a functional understanding of physiology and anatomy and exercise psychology - Application of theory in a range of practical contexts in exercise science, including skills such as planning and delivering programmes which characterise exercise and wellness activities - Critical understanding of the main methods of enquiry in Exercise and Wellness Management and the ability to use established techniques to undertake critical analysis of information in order to propose solutions - Demonstrating understanding of exercise and wellness through critical evaluation of knowledge and skills which are contemporary and embrace new technologies and trends - Recognising and applying key business management principles and underpinning concepts relevant in the sector - Critical reflection on the provision of wellness practices, providing opportunities to develop sound base of knowledge of the theories that underpin exercise and wellness management. - Ability to apply knowledge and skills to new situations, including the workplace and effectively communicate in a variety of forms and for a range of audiences - The development of autonomy and independence in learning microscon realitions of careering and area realitions of teaching and Knowledge and Understanding

-13. Intended learning outcomes and learning, teaching and assessment methods Knowledge and Understanding
+13. Intended learning outcomes and learning, teaching and assessment methods